-The estate is located in the community Wachenheim (Mittelhaardt-German Wine Route) in the German wine-growing region palatinate, The roots go back to the end of the 16th century to Bernhard Bürklin (1580-1636).
-His Renaissance house built in 1606 still stands today.
-It got its present name in 1875 by marriage of Luise Wolf (1848-1882) with Geheimrat Dr. Albert Bürklin (1844-1924).
-This built the estate from the turn of the century to an absolute top operation.
-The next owner was the grandnephew of Privy Councilor Dr. Albert Bürklin (1907-1979, see the family history in detail).
+The estate is located in the commune of Wachenheim (Mittelhaardt-Deutsche Weinstraße) in the German wine-growing region palatinate, The roots go back to Bernhard Bürklin (1580-1636) at the end of the 16th century.
+His Renaissance house, built in 1606, still stands today.
+It got its current name in 1875 through the marriage of Luise Wolf (1848-1882) to Privy Councilor Dr. Albert Bürklin (1844-1924).
+After the turn of the century, the manor expanded the estate into an absolute top company.
+The next owner was the grand nephew of the Privy Councilor Dr. Albert Bürklin (1907-1979; see the family history there in detail).
 In 1990 it was taken over by his daughter Bettina Bürklin-von Guradze and her husband Christoian Gurazde.
-The winery subsequently introduced comprehensive quality improvement measures and was the initiator of Grosses Gewächs Pfalz with the goal of a Palatinate classification of sites.
-The company is today one of the largest wineries in Germany in private ownership.
-Since 2008 Steffen Brahner has been responsible as managing director.
+The winery subsequently introduced comprehensive measures to improve quality and was the initiator of Big growth Palatinate with the aim of a Palatinate location classification.
+The company is now one of the largest privately owned wineries in Germany.
+Steffen Brahner has been the managing director since 2008.

-The vineyards cover 85 hectares of vineyards.
-The layers have been classified according to their own strict criteria since 1994.
-According to the Burgundian system, it is divided into Grands Crus and Premiers Crus.
-The Grands Crus are high morning. limekiln (Deidesheim) Jesuitengarten.
+The vineyards cover 85 hectares.
+The locations have been classified according to their own strict criteria since 1994.
+The Burgundian system is divided into grands crus and premiers crus.
+The grands crus are high morning. limekiln (Deidesheim) Jesuitengarten.
 Kirchenstück.
 Pechstein.
-Enormous (Forest) and Gaisböhl in sole ownership (Ruppertsberg).
+Enormous (Forest) and Gaisböhl privately owned (Ruppertsberg).
 The Premiers Crus are Altenberg, Böhlig, junk, Goldbächel and Rechbächel in sole ownership (Wachenheim), high Castle (Ruppertsberg) and Langenmorgen (Deidesheim).
-They are about 80% with Riesling, the rest with Pinot Noir ( Pinot Noir ), Pinot Blanc ( Pinot Blanc ) and Dornfelder planted.
-Since 2005, the entire winery is after biodynamic Rules of the association BIODYVIN, The certification is done by Lacon, The company is a member of the associations The goods and VDP,
+You are around 80% with Riesling, the rest with Pinot Noir ( Pinot Noir ), Pinot Blanc ( Pinot Blanc ) and Dornfelder planted.
+The entire winery has been in operation since 2005 biodynamic Association rules BIODYVIN, The certification takes place through Lacon, The company is a member of the associations The goods and VDP,